HMV equity issue not on playlist

 HMV has issued four profit warnings this year as a downturn in consumer spending exacerbated the long-term challenges of intense competition from supermarkets and internet retailers, as well as the increasing popularity of digital downloading.

-In June, the group secured its immediate future with a 220 million pounds ($354 million) refinancing deal with banks.
+In June, the group secured its immediate future with a 220 million pounds refinancing deal with banks.
 It has also sold the Waterstone's book chain and its Canadian arm to cut debt.

 REVAMP